-The scope of mathematics reaches far beyond numbers.
-In fact, it touches nearly every aspect of our lives.
 From government and private industry to the health and environmental fields, sophisticated mathematical techniques are used to solve a myriad of problems facing our world today.
 Mathematicians apply their knowledge of mathematical theory, computational techniques, algorithms, and the latest computer technology to tackle such issues.
-The study of mathematics provides the specific analytical and quantitative tools needed, as well as general problem-solving skills.
+The study of mathematics develops analytical and quantitative skills, as well as problem-solving discipline.

-The areas in which mathematics can be applied are wide-ranging: the finance industry uses sophisticated mathematical models to price securities; actuaries in the insurance field use mathematics in risk management; and analysts employed by the petroleum industry mathematically model the flow of oil in underground rock formations to help in oil recovery.
-The use of mathematics is important in the processing of satellite imagery or the images from instrumentation used in medicine (CAT, MRI) to detect and diagnose disease or injury.
+The areas in which mathematics can be applied are wide-ranging: the finance industry uses sophisticated mathematical models to price securities and analysts employed by the petroleum industry mathematically model the flow of oil.
+The use of mathematics is important in the processing of satellite and medical imagery used in medicine (CAT, MRI) to detect and diagnose disease or injury.

 Students must take 29 credit hours of mathematics courses to complete a minor.
 Engineering students may need as few as three additional courses since some engineering curricula already require 20 credit hours of mathematics.